guke18/hexo-writers/Readme.md

 # Local use vs deployment
 This plugin was originally designed as a local editor -- you run hexo locally, use `hexo-writers` to author posts, and then use `hexo generate` or `hexo deploy` to send the generated static HTML files up to github pages or some other static server.

-However, `hexo-writers` can be run on your live blog, as long as you're using a non-static hosting service such as Heroku, DigitalOcean, etc. Static hosting services such as Github pages and Surge.sh does not support running hexo-admin from your live site.
+However, `hexo-writers` can be run on your live blog, as long as you're using a non-static hosting service such as Heroku, DigitalOcean, etc. Static hosting services such as Github pages and Surge.sh does not support running hexo-writers from your live site.
 If you're using Hexo admin or Hexo writers from your live blog, you should definitely set up a password (see below) -- otherwise anyone will be able to edit your content.

 # Screenshots